-COMPASS HEADINGS is the Alternative Break Program of The Center for Community Engagement and Service-Learning.
+COMPASS HEADINGS is the Alternative Break Program of The Center for Community Engagement ad Service-Learning.
 Alternative Breaks are an opportunity for students to travel off campus (usually), do service work together, and to reflect more deeply on themselves and societal issues that face us.
 Being with a group of students focused on performing service and reflecting on that work can be one of the most meaningful experiences one can have.
 It can also simply be fun to go to a new place, get to know new people and work together to make a meaningful change for an individual or an area.
 All trips are substance free and participants are expected to abide by these rules.

 Compass Headings trips come under the Civic Engagement area in the Compass model.
 They always have a reflective component, often with readings and at times with an associated Readers College or some other credit bearing opportunity.
 There are also at times opportunities for Civic Leadership by helping to organize and lead the trips as well as becoming involved on campus or on site with policy issues that are encountered on the trip.
 While traditionally occurring during Spring Break, some trips have occurred at other times.

 Students will spend the week working at this rural elementary school in a variety of capacities including one-on-one tutoring, group reading/math help and general classroom assistance duties.
 HWS students prepare crafts and activities for children to participate in during the after-school program run by the Norlina Methodist Church.
 The church also serves as the host site where meals are prepared and consumed and reflection activities occur.
 Cots are provided but please bring a sleeping bag and pillow.
 The group can expect to be warmly welcomed by the entire community and lasting friendships are established with the children and teachers.
 There may be a Readers College associated with this trip, which will require some readings associated with poverty, class and race, discussions before and during the trip and a short paper integrating the readings and trip upon return.
 The trip leaves on Saturday of Spring Break and returns the following Saturday.
-Projected Cost: $125-175.

-(educational emphasis - limited spots available)
+(Educational emphasis - limited spots available)

 Are you interested in immigration issues or the dynamics of food production?
 In this trip students will travel to Lyons, N.Y., and work with an organization called Rural & Migrant Ministry.
 RMM is a state-wide, non-profit organization that advocates for social change by educating students on the working conditions of migrant farm workers.
 Students will get the chance to stand with workers from South and Central American countries (including Mexico, Jamaica, and Haiti), and examine the various power and privilege dynamics between large agribusinesses and the rural workers.
 The trip leaves on the first Monday of spring break and returns on Friday.
 Meals and lodging provided on site.
-Cost: $100

 Spend the week at this beautiful state park outside of Richmond, Va.
 Past projects include clearing land for an educational nature trail, installing drainage pipes, building bridges and removing/re-building/replacing fishing piers.
 You will stay in a lodge (sleeping bags and mattresses on the floor) that has a large kitchen.
 Participants pair up to do dinners co-op style and nightly reflections are held after dinner each night.
 One day is devoted to sight-seeing in the area.
 If you like the outdoors, this is the trip for you.
 Trip leaves Saturday morning of spring break and returns the following Saturday.
-Projected cost: $125-175.

 DESIGN YOUR OWN ASB!